 To test if a kill switch is working properly, we open up IPleak.net, which grabs our DNS every few seconds.
 While that's running, we switch servers in the VPN to see if our real IP leaks in between the old and the new server, since the switch is technically an unexpected interruption.

-We switched from a U.K. to a Canadian server in IVPN and our real IP address in New Brunswick, Canada didn't show up in between.
+We switched from a Greek to a Dutch server in IVPN and our real IP address didn't show up in between.
 That means IVPN's firewall works to stop unexpected data leaks.

 IVPN compatibility